spintronic-computing-group/spnc/notebooks/SPNC-rundown/SPNC-rundown.md

 This gives us two advantages:
 1) We can reference timescales in our model to our base rate $w_o t'$.
 We won't have to worry about updating the timesteps between virtual nodes when we change $\beta'$ for example. <br>
-2) If we use $w_0t'$ as time, then we can see that one keyeffect of changing $\beta'$ is to change the sensitivity of the rate with field.
+2) If we use $w_0t'$ as time, then we can see that one key effect of changing $\beta'$ is to change the sensitivity of the rate with field.
 We can examine $w'$ in more detail to see what this looks like.

 **This also has an important implication:**
 Because running at different $\beta'$ changes the sensitivity to field, *we can not simply scale the time period as we scale $\beta'$ and get the same results*.
 This has implications for devices&mdash;*Size matters!*.